CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: CLIP binds concepts unimodally

-\textbf{Linear probing for uni-modal binding.} To evaluate if CLIP encodes binding information within each modality, we use linear probing \cite{Alain2016}.
+To evaluate if CLIP encodes binding information within each modality, we use linear probing \citep{Alain2016}.
 By training linear classifiers for the information we care about on top of frozen representations, we assess the existence of information we seek in the representation.
 In this case, we seek the attribute-object binding information in each modality; we train linear classifiers separating attributes for each object present in the image or text inputs.
+We focus on scenes with two objects, the simplest non-trivial case, where at least two binding configurations are possible.